khangbkk23/PrinciplesOfProgrammingLanguages/hlang_specification.md

 - Non-printable ASCII characters (codes 0-31, 127) must use escape sequences where available
 - Extended ASCII (codes 128-255) and Unicode characters are not supported
 - Invalid characters result in lexical errors during compilation
+- **Tokenization:** The lexer returns only the string content without the enclosing quotes

 **Array literals:** Array literals in HLang are homogeneous collections represented as comma-separated values enclosed in square brackets ([ ]).
 The elements within an array literal must be of the same type, and the array can contain zero or more elements.
 When the array is empty, the type must be inferrable from context or explicitly specified.
 ```hlang